 While you might be thinking that you don’t want to take the time to caramelize the shallots, think again.
 These add a wonderful savory flavor to the rolls.
 However, you can do this step well in advance, even days in advance.

 Keep this recipe in your back pocket for those times when you want to impress but don’t have the time to wait for dough to rise multiple times.
 These are great to serve at Thanksgiving, you can make them in advance and just thaw and warm or make the dough the night before and bake before serving.
 Either way, they’ll be a sure crowd pleaser.

 Whatever you do, don’t ruin your delicious yeast rolls by heating them in the microwave, it will make them rubbery.
 The best way to heat them is first let them thaw if frozen.
 Wrap in aluminum foil and place in the oven or toaster oven at 350º for about 10 minutes.

-- 5 large Shallots
+- 5 large shallots thinly sliced

 - 1 teaspoon olive oil